kif01/Predictive-ML-Model-Twitter/README.md

 <img width="788" alt="AI3" src="https://user-images.githubusercontent.com/15332386/86002828-f8dad700-ba21-11ea-9045-538b3d631c1f.png">

 Here we want to predict the best time to share our tweets, so choose **hour** as the prediction column.
 You will see that the prediction type is Regression and that's because we want to predict a continous value, and the optimized metric is RMSE (Root Mean Squared Error).
-You can change and customize your experiemnt if you want by clicking on **Experimenty Setting**
+You can change and customize your experiment if you want by clicking on `Experimenty Setting`

 <img width="1423" alt="AI4" src="https://user-images.githubusercontent.com/15332386/86002830-f9736d80-ba21-11ea-815a-bf976481e529.png">

 In the Experiment settings, go to prediction.
-Here you can see all the algorithms that can be used in our experiment.
+Here you can see all the algorithms that we can use in our experiment.
 You can change the number of algortithms to use.
 For example you can choose 3, which means that the experiment will use the top 3 algorithms for our use case.
-For every algorithms, AutoAI generates 4 pipelines, (a new customization will be added to the pipelines).
+For every algorithms, AutoAI generates 4 pipelines.
 In other words, the first pipeline is the regular one with no enhancement added, the second one is with HPO (Hyperparameter Optimization), the third one is with HPO and Feature Engineering and the last one is with HPO, Feature Engineering and another HPO.
-Since here we are using 3 algortithms, we will have a total of 12 pipelines (3x4=12), so AutoAI will be comparing 12 candidates to find our best model.
+Since here we are using 3 algortithms, we will have a total of 12 pipelines (3x4=12), so AutoAI will build and generate 12 candidates to find our best model.

 <img width="1437" alt="AI5" src="https://user-images.githubusercontent.com/15332386/86002832-fa0c0400-ba21-11ea-9d3d-06fead0acfb2.png">